 As your business develops, you may have higher requirements for the configuration of your Elasticsearch cluster.
-If the current configuration of your Elasticsearch cluster cannot meet your business needs, you can upgrade its configuration.
+If the current configuration of your Elasticsearch cluster cannot meet your business requirements, you can upgrade the configuration.
 This topic describes how to upgrade the configuration of an Elasticsearch cluster and the related precautions.

 - Impact on services

-- If your cluster is abnormal (indicated by the color yellow or red), you must select Forced Update to make changes take effect.
+- If your cluster is abnormal (indicated by the color yellow or red), you must select Forced Update.
 This may affect services.

 - Changes in billing

-- In the lower-right corner of the Basic Information page, click Upgrade.
+- In the lower-right corner of the Basic Information page, choose .

-Note The Current Config section on the Update page shows the current configuration of the cluster.
-You can use this as a reference when you perform the upgrade.
+The Current Config section of the Upgrade/Downgrade page displays the current configuration of the cluster.
+You can use this as a reference during the upgrade.

 - If you do not select Forced Update, the system uses the default mode to restart your cluster to make the changes take effect.
-For more information, see Manage clusters.
+For more information, see Restart a cluster or node.

 - Read and select Elasticsearch Terms of Service.
 Then, click Buy Now.
 After you complete the payment, the system restarts the cluster to make the changes take effect.